 The solution review and selection process proved in general to be valuable for the identification of suitable solution candidates and the solution selection for the Trials.
 The experiences from the first executions for the Trials in Poland and France motivated some improvements, like an overall extended review time and the change to a meta-review by Trial owner and host after the double blind practitioner reviews are completed.
-Changes to the process as of the first report D942.11 are presented in this section.
+The scoring system remained unchanged with every reviewer providing a score over five categories, which is aggregated into on overall score for each solution.
+Details on the scoring system are explained in the first report D942.11.
+Changes to the review process are presented in this section.